Melomelodeon/A-bad-mindustry-mod/README.md

-# Ps
+# Preview
-definitely have to fix that conveyor
+i definitely have to fix that conveyor.
 ![Test Image 1](Screenshot2.png)